bredelings/BAli-Phy/doc/developer/code.md

 In BAli-Phy, distributions, functions, and models are all implemented as functions.
 To add functionality to the standard BAli-Phy interface, you need to add a Haskell function (green), and a binding (blue) that makes that function visible.
 BAli-Phy does not use a standard Haskell compiler, but instead implements its own Haskell interpreter that has special functionality.

-If you are using the generic graphical modeling language, you do can use the Haskell function directly, and do not need to add a binding.
+If you are using the generic graphical modeling language, you can use the Haskell function directly, and do not need to add a binding.

 In some cases you might want to implement your function in C++ (yellow) and then call it from Haskell.